-- To uphold the dignity of the University by ensuring conflict free environment and promote cordial Student-Student, Student-Teacher, Student-Employee, Employee-Employee relationship, and empowered them to take ownership of their institution and its policies.
+- To uphold the dignity of the University by ensuring conflict-free environment and promote cordial student-student, Student-Teacher, Student-Employee, Employee-Employee relationship, and empowered them to take ownership of their institution and its policies.

 - To encourage the Students, Employees and other Stakeholders to express their grievances/problems freely and frankly, without any fear of being victimized.

-- To advise the Students and employees of the University to respect the right and dignity of one another and show utmost restraint and patience whenever a conflict arises.
+- To advise the students and employees of the University to respect the right and dignity of one another and show utmost restraint and patience whenever a conflict arises.

-- To advise all the stakeholders to be affectionate towards each other and not behave in a vindictive manner towards anyone for any reason.
+- To advise all the stakeholders to be affectionate towards each other and not to behave in a vindictive manner towards anyone for any reason.

 Mechanism for Redressal of Grievances:

 The students are the main stakeholders in the University, though the teachers, administrative officers, support staff and alumni are also the key pillars in the life of this institution.
 Taking this spirit into consideration the University has established the Grievances Redressal Cell (GRC) to promote a cordial educational environment on campus.
-The Grievances Redressal Committee may broadly include and consider the following complaints for consideration:
+The Grievances Redressal Cell may broadly include and consider the following complaints for consideration: